 Following Wesley's visits to Trewint, the area became the centre of a flourishing Methodist society and at Altarnun, half a mile away, there are two chapels.
 The oldest, now a private house, has steps on the outside to a door halfway up the side and a profile half-relief of Wesley.

-Digory Isbell, builder of the "prophet's chamber", is buried in the churchyard of St Nonna (PL15 7SJ), his tomb surrounded by an iron railing.
+Digory Isbell, builder of the "prophet's chamber", is buried in the churchyard of St Nonna (PL15 7SJ), his tomb enclosed by an iron railing.
 It records that Isbell and his wife were the first to entertain Methodist preachers in this county.
 The church itself is impressive and known locally as the Cathedral of the Moor.
 It has rough granite pillars, carved from single pieces of stone, intriguing sixteenth century bench-ends and a Norman font.

 The town is dominated by the ruined Castle (PL15 7DR) built by Richard Earl of Cornwall, brother of Henry III, in the thirteenth century.
 Adjoining the North Gate is a dungeon known as Doomsdale, which we can view through the bars of a gate in the archway.
 This has held a number of distinguished prisoners including Cuthbert Mayne, a Catholic priest burned at the stake in 1577, and George Fox (1624-1691), founder of the Quakers.
 Fox was held here for eight months in 1656, the time extended by his refusal to remove his hat in court.
 A plaque was put up in 1924 to mark the tercentenary of Fox's birth.

-Today the dungeon is open to the skies and overgrown with shrubs, but artists' impressions in the gateway and the exhibition area show Fox in an overcrowded cell with fellow Quakers in what must have been appalling conditions.
+Today the dungeon is open to the skies and overgrown with vegetation, but artists' impressions in the gateway and the exhibition area show Fox in an overcrowded cell with fellow Quakers in what must have been appalling conditions.